mpthegoat/Microprocessor-Simulator/README.md

 # 1

-;Text input and display program with procedures.
+Text input and display program with procedures.
-;Use one procedure to input the text and one to display it ;Michael Parson
+Use one procedure to input the text and one to display it

      THE MAIN PROGRAM